-6. Support communities to reduce risk and proactively prepare for disasters.
+Assist communities to reduce risk and proactively prepare for disasters.

-- Increase State and regional capacity to assist communities, prioritizing the smallest and most vulnerable to natural disasters. - Reduce flood risk and lower residential flood insurance premiums by supporting municipal participation in FEMA's Community Rating System. - Establish a homeowners resilience program to provide grants to residents to strengthen their homes against damage and loss from severe weather. - Consider a statewide watershed flood planning program that incentivizes the adoption of regionally collaborative plans for reducing flood risk and impacts. - Formalize networks and contracts for disaster recovery services (e.g., debris management, construction contractors).
+- Increase state and regional capacity to assist communities with flood and natural hazard risk reduction, prioritizing the smallest and most vulnerable to natural disasters. - Help towns lower residential flood insurance premiums by assisting municipal participation in FEMA's Community Rating System. - Establish a homeowners resilience program to provide grants to residents to strengthen their homes and properties against damage and loss from severe weather. - Consider a statewide watershed flood planning program that incentivizes the adoption of regionally collaborative plans for reducing flood risk and impacts. - Formalize networks and contracts for disaster recovery services (e.g., debris management, construction contractors).